 The door stretch allows you to gradually open up your chest and thoracic spine so you have the mobility to keep a good posture.
 If you have a good posture, a strong back, and can perform a full squat your mobility will be very good.

 The door stretch will stretch your pectoral muscles and anterior deltoids, improve your shoulder mobility and help perceive the correct postural positions for the upper body.

 If you have trouble keeping a good posture in your upper back and want to fast-track your posture improvement, you can also use a posture corrector in conjunction with strengthening your back and doing the door stretches.

 Here’s a great video on YouTube about the door stretch.

 If you want to learn more about improving your mobility, flexibility, and strength in older age please consider joining my email list.
 I will share the best tips for improving strength and overall health and wellbeing for seniors there.

 If you join my list now, you will also receive my 18-page weight training routine for seniors completely free.
 You can join the list by entering your name and best email address in the below form.

-With these two stretches, you should be able to keep your body flexible and limber in older age with almost effortlessly.
-If you have any questions or want to share your own recommendations, you can leave comments in below.
-I promise to get back to you as soon as possible.
+With these two stretches, you should be able to keep your body flexible and limber in older age almost effortlessly.
+If you have any questions or want to share your own recommendations, you can leave them in the comments section below.

 Having good flexibility, mobility and functional strength are important for both health and independence as you age.
 A strong and limber body is more resilient and can withstand more when facing sickness or an accident.

-The most important thing to remember is that everyone, absolutely everyone can improve their mobility and strength regardless of their age and background.
+The most important thing to remember is that almost anyone can improve their mobility and strength regardless of their age and background.
 You should never compare yourself to others, just strive to improve yourself over time.
 It’s never too late to get started!